Are you missing valuable credit information on those you deal with?

 7. Be aware of tone, and always use please and thank you.
 Use complete sentences to avoid sounding abrupt.
 Proper use of please and thank you demonstrates respect for the individual and their time.

-and time, and ensure the text you're sending is needed.
 10. Avoid sending texts after business hours.
 Obviously, this is only applicable in a business setting, but because we always have our phones with us, it's not fair to pull someone away from family time, a hobby or some other activity for a business text after hours if it's not absolutely necessary.
-11. Return texts timely.
-One of the benefits of using text messaging is instant communication.
-When possible and appropriate, make an effort to return a text message in a timely manner to avoid frustration on the other end.

 Text messaging is a valuable communication tool that allows for a quick and concise relay of information, but it must be used wisely to avoid confusion or frustration.
 Taking an extra moment or two to review and verify before hitting send will allow texting to be used effectively and professionally in a business setting.